GOP Senator and Trump critic Mitt Romney won’t seek re-election

 In 2018, he ran for Senate to replace retiring Orrin Hatch.
 In his video, he excoriated both Mr Trump and Mr Biden for not tackling federal spending and climate change.

 “Both men refuse to address entitlements even though they know that this represents two thirds of federal spending,” he said.
-“Donald Trump calls global warming a hoax, and President Biden offers feel good solutions that make no difference to the global climate.”
+“Donald Trump calls global warming a hoax, and President Biden offers feel-good solutions that make no difference to the global climate.”

 Mr Romney said he would continue to serve out the duration of his term and focus on top priorities.

-The senator’s announcement means that four out of the seven Senators who voted to convict Mr Trump will have left before they faced voters.
+The senator’s announcement means that four out of the seven senators who voted to convict Mr Trump will have left before they faced voters.
 Pat Toomey of Pennsylvania, Richard Burr of North Carolina and Ben Sasse of Nebraska all opted to either resign or not seek re-election.

 His exit will leave only Sens Susan Collins of Maine, Bill Cassidy of Louisiana and Lisa Murkowski of Alaska won re-election last year in a state that has ranked-choice voting.